-10/12/2022 Policy reviewed.
-No changes to coverage position.
+10/09/2024 Policy reviewed, no changes to coverage position.
 Updated references.
-10/13/2021 Policy reviewed, no changes to criteria, updated references.
-9/16/2020 New policy.
-IRO Peer Review.
-June 28, 2020.
-Practicing, board-certified physician(s) in the areas of Pain Management and Physical Medicine and Rehabilitation.
+IRO Peer Review on August 29, 2024, by a practicing physician board certified in Anesthesiology and Pain Management.
+10/12/2023 Policy reviewed, no changes to coverage position.
+Updated references.
+10/12/2022 Policy reviewed, no changes to coverage position.
+Updated references.
+10/13/2021 Policy reviewed, no changes to coverage position.
+Updated references.
+09/16/2020 New policy.
+IRO Peer Review June 28, 2020, by a practicing, board-certified physician(s) in the areas of Pain Management and Physical Medicine and Rehabilitation.